datacarpentry/archive-datacarpentry/lessons/tidy-data/00-intro.md

 ## 8 Hobbit     The Return Of The King  2675
 ## 9    Man     The Return Of The King  2727
 ```
-We can start hard at those numbers to answer the question.
+We can stare hard at those numbers to answer the question.
 But even nicer is to depict the word counts we just computed in a barchart.

 ```r